ntshvicky/video_calling_app/README.md

 4. x2x.py is same as x3x.py , just x3x has approval to join option.
 - as a creator use same username on meeting join as you have used at meeting creation time
-- sometimes there is an issue when new users are not showing to previous users at meeting, due to some conflict on room joining by new users
+- in x3x sometimes there is an issue when new users are not showing to previous users at meeting, due to some conflict on room joining by new users

 ## You can modify your code better by creating user login and while managing user unique id on username